 But what if you are searching for strings that will contain "/" in them?
-If the forward slash was the only option available as a delimiter, then we would have to escape each forward slash before we could use it in the search.
-That's where
+If the forward slash was the only option available as a delimiter?
+You would have to escape each forward slash before you could use it in the search.
+That is where

 sed -i 's|search_for/with_slash|replace_string|g' /path/filename